Eric Melillo

 Eric Melillo (born March 27, 1998) is a Canadian politician who was elected to represent the riding of Kenora in the House of Commons of Canada in the 2019 Canadian federal election.

-Having been elected to Parliament at age 21, Melillo is the youngest Conservative MP ever elected in Canada, and the youngest of the 43rd and 44th parliaments.
+Having been elected to Parliament at age 21, Melillo was the youngest member of the 43rd and 44th parliaments.
 He was the first Gen Z MP to be elected to the House.

 Background

 Melillo graduated from Beaver Brae Secondary School where he showed political aspirations as a high-school student.
 Prior to election, he studied economics at Lakehead University, worked for a non-partisan think tank in Thunder Bay (Northern Policy Institute) conducting policy analysis, served as an associate for a business consulting firm, and worked as the campaign manager for Kenora—Rainy River MPP Greg Rickford.

 Career

 43rd Parliament

 In December 2019, Melillo was appointed the Conservative Party's Deputy Shadow Minister for Diversity and Inclusion and Youth, and Economic Development Initiative for Northern Ontario.

 Prior to the second session of the 43rd Parliament, Melillo was named to Erin O'Toole's Shadow Cabinet as the Shadow Minister for Northern Affairs and Economic Development Initiative for Northern Ontario.
 Melillo served on the Natural Resources and the Indigenous and Northern Affairs standing committees during the 43rd Parliament.

 In his first term, he developed a reputation for his attention to constituency work that led to local popularity.
 He was re-elected at the 2021 Canadian federal election.